titus-leistner/interval-timer/README.md

 ## Known Limitations

-- The timer might not work properly when running in the background, depending on the OS and browser.
+- **iOS Audio Context Issue:**
+  On iOS Safari, the audio context sometimes fails to resume after the app has been in the background, causing the beeps to stop working.
+Pressing **RESET** resolves the issue by reloading the page.

 ## License